-Facial recognition technology has been in use since early 2000.
+Facial recognition companies have been around since early 2000.
 But it wasn’t until around 2010 that the technology really began to take off; development speed exploded, more companies entered the market, and implementation spread.

 As we enter the second half of 2020, the development of facial recognition technology shows no signs of slowing.
 This is particularly true in the areas of surveillance, security, and law enforcement.
-However, as we learn more about the technology and apply it to a growing number of industries, many are calling for further research into the accuracy, privacy, and potential bias of these systems.
+However, as we learn more about the facial recognition companies developing and applying this tech to a growing number of industries, many are calling for further research into the accuracy, privacy, and potential bias of these systems.

-The following article collects major facial recognition news in 2020.
+Think of the following article as an AI timeline for facial recognition news in 2020.
 We will update it regularly with the aim of creating a comprehensive look at where the technology is used, its evolving regulations, and what impact it is having across the world.

 In late December of 2019 a study revealed cracks in the technology of facial recognition.
 According to the National Institute of Standards and Technology, current facial recognition algorithms are far less accurate at identifying African-American and Asian faces compared to those of Caucasians.